pcdslab/SpeCollate/index.md

 ### Setup

 1. Download the [specollate.tar.gz](link) file and extract the contents using the following command:
-'tar -xzf specollate.tar.gz'
+`tar -xzf specollate.tar.gz`
 The extracted directory contains multiple files including
     - specollate-train: This is the executable for training SpeCollate.
     - specollate-search: This is the executable for database.